 The maternal diet and lifestyle, through DNA methylation, can have a positive or negative impact not only on the fetus, but the next generation.

 Epigenetic Effects in Pregnancy

 The lifestyle of the mother can have positive or negative effects on the development of her growing baby.

-Research on environmental exposure to plastics, such as BPA, and cigarette smoke show negative genetic impacts on fetal DNA.
+Research on environmental exposure to plastics, such as BPA, and cigarette smoke shows negative genetic impacts on fetal DNA.

-Studies using agouti mice and the effects of environment toxins on color development, and the use of methyl donors to reverse effects, show a direct epigenetic connection to color development.
-A study of genetically identical mice showed that exposure to bisphenol-A (BPA found in plastics) let to an increase in yellow coated offspring with an obese phenotype.
-When the BPA exposed dams (mother mice) were given dietary supplements of methyl donors the effect was reversed and the offspring had darker coats with lean phenotypes.
-This study highlight the link between maternal methyl donor nutrients and epigenetic expression.
+Studies using agouti mice and the effects of environmental toxins on color development, and the use of methyl donors to reverse effects, show a direct epigenetic connection to color development.
+A study of genetically identical mice showed that exposure to bisphenol-A (BPA found in plastics) led to an increase in yellow coated offspring with an obese phenotype.
+When the BPA exposed dams (mother mice) were given dietary supplements of methyl donors the effect was reversed, and the offspring had darker coats with lean phenotypes.
+This study highlights the link between maternal methyl donor nutrients and epigenetic expression.